t60011/rhino-mcp/rhino_mcp/README.md

 ### Starting the Connection

+1. First, start the Rhino script:
-1. Open Rhino
+   - Open Rhino 7
-2. Run the Python script editor
+   - Open the Python Editor
-3. Open and run the `rhino_script.py` file to start the Rhino socket server
+   - Open and run `rhino_script.py`
+   - Verify you see the startup messages in the Python Editor

+2. Then start Claude Desktop:
-4. Open Claude Desktop - it will automatically start the MCP server when needed
+   - It will automatically start the MCP server when needed
+   - The connection between Claude and Rhino will be established automatically

+### Managing the Connection

+- To stop the Rhino script server:
+  - In the Python Editor, type `stop_server()` and press Enter
+  - You should see "RhinoMCP server stopped" in the output

+- To restart the Rhino script server:
+  - In the Python Editor, type `start_server()` and press Enter
+  - You should see "RhinoMCP server started on localhost:9876" in the output

 ### Claude Integration